 The amount received in excess of the par value has been classified as share premium.
 Additionally, share-based compensation recognized in net profit in the consolidated statement of comprehensive income is credited to share premium.
 Amounts have been utilized for bonus issue from share premium account.

 for B S R & Co.
-LLP
+LLP for and on behalf of the Board of Directors of Infosys Limited

 Firm's Registration No: 101248W/W-100022